-This module focuses on the most fundamental component of democratic political systems – elections.
-In particular, it analyses key political behaviour issues related to models of voting, electoral system design, and party organisation.
-It adopts a broadly comparative approach, with an emphasis on advanced industrial democracies in the west – especially the UK, but also other parts of the EU and the US.
-The module will examine the merits of different voting behaviour models; the politics of electoral system design and choice; the rise of anti-party/anti-politics sentiment; as well as the modern methods parties utilise as they attempt to market themselves to voters.
-There will also be classes on developments in party organisation; contemporary party ideologies; the nature of party system change and continuity; and finally the relevance of public opinion to modern government and public policy.
+This module focuses on the most fundamental component of democratic political systems – party politics.
+In particular, it analyses key political behaviour issues related to models of voting, party organisation and public policy.
+It adopts a broadly comparative approach, with an emphasis on advanced industrial democracies in the west – especially the United Kingdom, but also other parts of Europe and the United States.

 On successful completion of this module students will be able to:

 • Assess the merits of the different models of voting behaviour

 Lecture (1.5 hours) and seminar (1 hour) weekly.

 R. Dalton, D. Farrell and I. McAllister Political Parties and Democratic Linkage: How Parties Organize Democracy (2013)